leadedge/MagicNDI/README.md

 5. Copy "ofxNDI/libs/x64/Processing.NDI.Lib.x64.dll" to the folder containing Magic.exe 64bit.
 6. Copy "ofxNDI/libs/x86/Processing.NDI.Lib.x86.dll" to the folder containing Magic.exe 32bit.
 7. Open the project solution files with Visual Studio 2017, change to release and build.

+## Binaries

+If you want pre-built modules to use straight way, select the "Release" tab and download the release zip file.

 ## Copyrights